See all articles

 Screenshot of the Gov.UK website showing computer software as claimable expense

-Correct as of 5th August 2024
+From GOV.uk, correct as of 5th August 2024

 If you’re self-employed, ‘your business’ is you!
 And Kiroku is ‘computer software that you make regular payments for’, as you pay your Kiroku subscription monthly or annually.